History of Lowell, Massachusetts: Immigration

 The American Civil War shut down many of the mills temporarily when they sold off their cotton stockpiles, which had become more valuable than the finished cloth after imports from the South had stopped.
 Many jobs were lost, but the effect was somewhat mitigated by the number of men serving in the military.
 Lowell had a small historical place in the war: Many wool Union uniforms were made in Lowell, General Benjamin Franklin Butler was from the city, and members of the Lowell-based Massachusetts Sixth—Ladd, Whitney, Taylor, and Needham—were the first four Union deaths, killed in a riot while passing through Baltimore on their way to Washington, DC.
 Ladd, Whitney, and later Taylor are buried in front of City Hall under a large obelisk.

 After the war, mills returned to life.
 Recruiters fanned out all over New England for help.
 New mill hands were often new widows, mothers in single parent families.
 By August 1865, this source dried up.

 New immigrant groups moved into the city.
 In the 1870s and 1880s, French Canadians began moving into an area which became known as Little Canada.
-Later French Canadian immigrants included the parents of famed Beat generation writer Jack Kerouac, a native of the city.
-English Canadians also settled in the city.
-At the end of the 19th century and the beginning of the 20th century, Greeks moved into the sections of the old Irish Acre.
-Other Groups such as the Portuguese, Poles, Lithuanians, Jews, Swedes, Scots, English, Irish, French, Belgians, Norwegians, Finns, Icelanders, Russians, Serbians, Germans, Italians, Albanians, Turks, Armenians, Lebanese, Syrians, Chinese, Japanese, and many other immigrant groups came to work in Lowell and settled their own neighborhoods throughout the city.
+Later French Canadian immigrants included the parents of famed Beat Generation writer Jack Kerouac, a native of the city.
+At the end of the 19th century and the beginning of the early 20th century, Greeks moved into the sections of the old Irish Acre.
+Other Groups such as the Portuguese, Polish, Lithuanians, Jews, Swedes, Finns, Norwegians, and many other immigrant groups came to work in Lowell and settled their own neighborhoods throughout Lowell.
 In the late 19th and early 20th centuries, approximately 50 percent of Lowell's 112,000 residents were foreign born.